cjneely10/BioMetaDB/Example/README.md

     2. Populate database tables with output from `Quast`.
 2. Update the database with a new table.
     1. Create a table for plants and populate with output from `diamond`.
-3. Write a simple script that queries the database and updates values.
+3. View a summary of the database in its current state
-4. Update table with additional data.
+5. Write a simple script that queries the database and updates values.
-5. Remove extraneous columns and records.
+6. Update table with additional data.
-6. Delete plant table.
+7. Remove extraneous columns and records.
-7. View a summary of the database.
+8. Delete plant table.
-8. Ensure the table is appropriately integrated.
+9. Ensure the table is appropriately integrated.

 ## Create database and initial file system using prokaryote data